Grass to Beef Meting Rob Priest

 Feedback

 We'd love to know what you think of our podcasts.
-If you'd like to give your feedback, please complete our short questionnaire, which will help us to improve the podcast on an ongoing basis, or email: [email protected]
+If you'd like to give your feedback, please complete our short questionnaire, which will help us to improve the podcast on an ongoing basis, or email: [email protected]This episode was produced and edited by Miriam Drewett, Marcomms Manager (Pork).

 This Food & Farming podcast episode is part one of two episodes which follows the journey of Beef & Lamb Strategic Farmer Chris Elkington and independent consultant Dr Liz Genever as they look into reducing inputs (such as fertiliser) and understanding what soil tests are telling us.
 The condition of soil on livestock farms directly influences the yield and quality of grass and forage crops, as well as animal performance and profitability.
 Over the two episodes Liz will speak to three industry specialists in order to formulate an action plan to run a trial on Chris's farm.